 It has come to my attention that many women, even those who are big fans of the penis, don’t know much about it.
 Well into their thirties and beyond, they are unfamiliar with its workings, temperaments, likes and dislikes.
 Not you, of course.
 But a significant number nonetheless.

 This is not entirely unexpected.
 There’s not a whole lot of effective sex education that goes on in most countries.
 Porn movies are terrible teachers.
-And people think of sex a little bit they think about driving: everyone imagines themselves to be experts at it, even though they’ve received little formal instruction.
+And people think like they think about driving: everyone imagines themselves to be experts at it, even though they’ve received little formal instruction.
 So they don’t seek out resources.
 And for many people, the sexual act itself is fraught with so much uncertainty, emotional vulnerability and just plain fear that entire lifetimes can go by without real communication occurring between partners about likes, dislikes and how the hell does that gizmo work anyway?

-So I’ve decided to take it upon myself to write a primer for women on the penis.
+So I’m writing a primer for women on the penis.
 Primer means it’s not comprehensive – there are whole tomes out there on the subject.
 But this will get you started.
-And since it’s pretty much impossible to avoid puns when writing on a topic like this, I’m just going to crack them as often as possible.
+And since it’s impossible to avoid puns when writing on a topic like this, I’m just going to crack them as often as possible.

 And why does this matter, you ask?
 Well, this is about your empowerment.
 Three reasons this knowledge is useful: